-It’s fair to say our first meeting with Corby Town was an eventful one; Boro’ shading a seven-goal FA Cup thriller.
+It’s fair to say our first meeting with the Steelmen was an eventful one; Boro’ shading a seven-goal FA Cup thriller.
 It’s still the only time we’ve met in a competitive match too.
-Much of that is down to the Steelmen’s long spell in the Southern League – especially during the time we were climbing the ladder.
+Much of that is down to the their long spell in the Southern League – especially during the time we were climbing the ladder.
 In recent years, they’ve been up as high as National League North and down as far as the Northern Premier League Division One South.
-It all adds to the sense of drama, we suppose.
+It all adds to the sense of drama.

-Corby Town Travel Information – Distance: 62 miles
+How to get to Corby Town – Travel Information – Distance: 62 miles

 Head northbound on the A1 from Stevenage until you reach the junction for the A14.
 Here, join the Midlands-bound carriageway.
 Then, stay on the A14 until you get to Junction 12 – the A6116.
 Take the A6116 north towards Corby and keep going; even when you require the A43 Stamford Road briefly.